-The AGO instruction is used to unconditionally alter the sequence in which source program or macro-definition statements are processed by the assembler.
-The assembler assigns a maximum count of 4096 AIF and AGO branches that may be executed in the source program or in a macro-definition.
-When a macro-definition calls an inner macro-definition, the current value of the count is saved and a new count of 4096 is set up for the inner macro-definition.
+AGO instruction is used unconditionally alter the sequence in which source program or macro-definition statements are processed by the assembler. assembler assigns a maximum count of 4096 AIF and AGO branches that may be executed in the source program or in a macrodefinition.
+When a macro-definition calls an inner macro-definition, the current value of the count is saved and a new count of 4096 is set up for the inner macrodefinition.
 When processing in the inner definition is completed and a return is made to the higher definition, the saved count is restored.
 The format of this instruction is:

-Name Operation Or erand A sequestion A sequ AGO A sequence symbol
+Name Operation Operand A sequence symbol or blank AGO A sequence symbol